-Important Things to Know About RVing in National Parks
+What You Need to Know About RVing in US National Parks

-If you are planning on taking an RV trip to any of the US national parks you need to arm yourself with important information before you go.
+If you are planning on taking an RV trip to any of the US national parks you need to arm yourself with several pieces of information before you go.

 Since it is unlikely that you will visit all of them, taking the time to do some basic research about those you plan to see will help you to have a much better travel experience.